KSkert/OntheFly/README.md

 ## Features

-* **Mid-training control & visibility** – Start training natively from the VS Code dashboard.
+**Mid-training control & visibility**
+- Start and control training from the VS Code dashboard.
-* **Hard-sample mining** – Stream per-sample loss (optionally grad-norm, margin) with robust quantiles; surface loss tails early.
+- Stream per-sample loss (optionally grad-norm, margin) with robust quantiles to surface loss tails early.
+- Run mid-run health check-ups to detect instability and configuration issues before they cascade.

+**Fork, specialize, and merge**
-* **Fork & specialize** – Create short-budget specialists from high-loss tails or residual clusters, then route with a lightweight gate.
+- Fork short-budget specialists from high-loss tails or residual clusters, then route with a lightweight gate.
+- Compare experts side-by-side on target slices.
-* **Merge models** – SWA, distillation, Fisher Soup, or adapter fusion; compare experts side-by-side before merging.
+- Merge via SWA, distillation, Fisher Soup, or adapter fusion; view model lineage (parent/children) before committing.

+**Data & sessions**
-* **Data export** – One-click export of indices/rows for any slice to CSV/Parquet/JSON.
+- One-click export of indices/rows for any slice to CSV / Parquet / JSON.
-* **Ephemeral sessions & exports** – Every session is ephemeral in storage; storage is cleaned whenever a new session begins.
-Exporting a session is equivalent to saving it.
+- Ephemeral sessions: storage is cleared when a new session begins; exporting is how you save.
+- Portable sessions: exported sessions include the final model and can be re-imported to run tests, reports, or further training.

+**Training backend**
-* **Backend-mirrored training** – Mirrors training in the app’s backend, encompassing any `torch.nn.Module` (including custom ones) and `DataLoader` workers.
+- Mirrors training in OnTheFly’s backend for any `torch.nn.Module` (including custom ones) and standard `DataLoader`s.
-* **Deterministic distributed runs** – Ensures deterministic actions across distributed set-ups, with a surfaceable deterministic health check-up for monitoring.
+- Deterministic distributed runs, with a surfaced determinism “health check” for monitoring.
-* **Mid-run health check-ups** – Run health check-ups mid-run to detect instability and configuration issues before they cascade.
-* **Continuous training post-testing** – Continue training seamlessly after tests, whether testing was triggered by criteria or by a mid-run decision.
+- Seamless continuation of training after tests, whether they were triggered automatically or manually.
-* **Checkpoint override on import** – Ability to override test checkpoints so that when a session is imported, the final model is always included.
-* **Portable sessions** – All sessions are portable and traceable.
-Imported sessions can be acted on (e.g., reports, training, testing) just like live ones.

 ---

 ## Manual human-in-the-loop

-Keep full control with deterministic actions.
-Inspect evidence, export subsets, then decide when to fork or merge.
+Instead of trusting a long run and hoping for the best, you keep tight control over when to pause, inspect, fork, and merge — with deterministic actions and evidence in front of you.

 **What you can do**